Mphasis, Government of Alberta and University of Calgary partner to accelerate the development of Quantum Computing ecosystem in Calgary

 - Establish Quantum City Centre of Excellence (CoE) to strengthen the UCalgary innovation ecosystem by creating a hub for companies focused on the commercial development of Quantum technologies.

-"The Quantum Computing lab at UCalgary aligns with Mphasis' expertise and partnerships in Alberta's Research and Innovation Framework (ARIF) which covers diverse industries such as Financial Services, Logistics, Energy, Space, Clean Tech, Climate and Environment, Biotech amongst many others.
+"The Quantum Computing lab at UCalgary aligns with Mphasis' expertise and partnerships in Alberta's Research and Innovation Framework (ARIF) which covers diverse industries such as Financial Services, Logistics, Energy, Space, Clean Tech, Climate and Environment and Biotech, amongst many others.
 We are delighted that this collaboration will elevate Mphasis' expansion of its operations in Canada, while promoting the Province's position as a global hub for next generation technology, including quantum computing," said Nitin Rakesh, Executive Director & CEO, Mphasis.

 "This is the start of something big," said Ed McCauley, President of UCalgary.
 "Thanks to the people and technology cultivated at Quantum City, Calgary's economy will grow and diversify.
 Quantum technologies often sound like science fiction today, but they will sound like pay cheques tomorrow.
 This is how great research universities improve their community and it's a great day for UCalgary."